 - Proof of your knowledge of English.

-- A valid passport or other document that shows your identity and nationality.
+- A valid passport or another document that shows your identity and nationality.

-- The name of your employer and their sponsor licence number – this will be on your certificate of sponsorship.
+- The name of your employer and their sponsor license number – this will be on your certificate of sponsorship.

 Inside UK (extending the current visa or switching from a different visa)-